learn2yearn/learn-gha/README.md

 ### What is a Job ?

 A Job is a combination of multiple steps which can be executed in a github hosted runner machine or self hosted runner machine or large runner machines.

+### How to skip workflow execution ?

+In commits you can specify this in message in square bracket.
+[no ci] [actions skip] [skip actions] []